• Skip to primary navigation

 What type of oil is best for this moist and tender banana cake?

 This recipe has also been tested with vegetable oil, and both canola and avocado oil would be good substitutes as well.
-I would avoid using virgin coconut oil as it will add a coconut flavour to the cake.
+I would avoid using virgin coconut oil as it will add a coconut flavor to the cake.

 Why did my cake sink in the middle?